-In terms of inclusive design practices, Table 9 shows that all indicators were strongly agreed by the teacher-respondents.
+Table 9 shows that all indicators were strongly agreed by the teacher-respondents.
 At most was their ability to adjust tasks to reduce participation barriers (x=3.68), and the least was their ability to plan for activities which recognize differences in learners’ abilities (x=3.60).
 Overall, the respondents always considered themselves in terms of this matter (x=3.65).
-This means that they were able to design lessons which offer multiple ways for learners to understand content, plan activities recognize individual differences, use flexible differentiated instruction, allow learners to use different techniques in doing their tasks, and adjust tasks to reduce barriers to participation.
+This means that they were able to design lessons which offer multiple ways for learners to understand content, plan activities, recognize individual differences, use flexible differentiated instruction, allow learners to use different techniques in doing their tasks, and adjust tasks to reduce barriers to participation.

-Inclusive design in teaching are practices that intentionally plan and structure learning activities to accommodate diverse learners from the outset, which represents the proactive dimension of inclusive instruction and is treated as a component of instructional practices (Iacono et al., 2021).
-Data proved that modification of the usual teaching practices was done by the teachers to adjust to inclusive classroom setting.
+Inclusive design in teaching is a practice that intentionally plans and structure learning activities to accommodate diverse learners from the outset, which represents the proactive dimension of inclusive instruction and is treated as a component of instructional practices (Iacono et al., 2021).
+Data proved that modification of the usual teaching practices was done by the teachers to adjust to an inclusive classroom setting.
 They ensured to design an inclusive learning environment; a space where all students, regardless of their background, abilities, or learning styles, feel welcomed, valued, and supported (Child Hope Philippines, 2025).
-Having this kind of learning environment will let the students with learning feel accepted, appreciated, valued, and respected.
+Having this kind of learning environment will let students with learning feel accepted, appreciated, valued, and respected.

+3.3.2 Relational and Responsive Practices of Inclusive Education Teachers

 Table 10.
-Relational and Responsive Practices of Inclusive Education Teachers at Muntinlupa National High School – Senior High School
+Indicators and means of Relational and Responsive Practices of Inclusive Education Teachers